polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 ## Install the Node Template

-You should already have version `v2.0.0` of the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) compiled on your computer from when you completed the [Create Your First Substrate Chain Tutorial](../../tutorials/create-your-first-substrate-chain/).
+You should already have the
+[Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template)
+compiled on your computer from when you completed the [Create Your First Substrate Chain Tutorial](../../tutorials/create-your-first-substrate-chain/).